ISCHEMIC STROKE / PREVENTION

 - uncorrectable deformation may require surgical revision

-- stent fracture may result in dissection with possible pseudoaneurysm formation
+- stent fracture may result in dissection with possible formation of a pseudoaneurysm

 - difficulties with distal protection retrieval can usually be resolved percutaneously